Purdue-M2/Fairness-Generalization/README.md

 ## 2. Dataset Preparation

 We share the FF++, Celeb-DF, DFD, DFDC with demographic annotations from [paper](https://arxiv.org/pdf/2208.05845.pdf),  which be downloaded through this [link](https://purdue0-my.sharepoint.com/:f:/g/personal/lin1785_purdue_edu/EtMK0nfxMldAikDxesIo6ckBVHMME1iIV1id_ZsbM9hsqg?e=WayYoy).

+You can also get those re-annotated four datasets with prediction uncertainty scores through our [AI-Face-FairnessBench](https://github.com/Purdue-M2/AI-Face-FairnessBench).

-Or you can download these datasets from their official website and processing them following below steps:
+Or you can download these datasets from their official website and process them by following the below steps:
 - Download [FF++](https://github.com/ondyari/FaceForensics), [Celeb-DF](https://github.com/yuezunli/celeb-deepfakeforensics), [DFD](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) and [DFDC](https://ai.facebook.com/datasets/dfdc/) datasets
 - Download annotations for these four datasets according to [paper](https://arxiv.org/pdf/2208.05845.pdf) and their [code](https://github.com/pterhoer/DeepFakeAnnotations), extract the demographics information of all images in each dataset.
 - Extract, align and crop face using [DLib](https://www.jmlr.org/papers/volume10/king09a/king09a.pdf), and save them to `/path/to/cropped_images/`
 - Split cropped images in each dataset to train/val/test with a ratio of 60%/20%/20% without identity overlap.
-- Generate faketrain.csv, realtrain.csv, fakeval.csv, realval.csv according to following format:
+- Generate faketrain.csv, realtrain.csv, fakeval.csv, realval.csv according to the following format:

 		|- faketrain.csv
 			|_ img_path,label,ismale,isasian,iswhite,isblack,intersec_label,spe_label